Polkadot-Blockchain-Academy/pba-content/syllabus/1-Cryptography/1-Crypto_Introduction/Crypto_Introduction_Slides.md

 Notes:

 There are many schemes to get around this, and this topic will come up later in the course.
-We will touch on erasure coding, which covers this a bit
+We will touch on erasure coding, which makes data availability more efficient.

 ---